 Do Fishing Regulations Apply For Every Kind Of Fish?

-Generally speaking, yes there will be different regulations which affect different types of fish so it is crucial to get to know these for the area that you plan to fish.
-Remember, first get the regulations for the specific area and then check into the particular fish species.
+Generally speaking, yes, there will be different regulations which affect different types of fish, so it is crucial to get to know these for the area that you plan to fish.
+Remember, start by getting the regulations for your specific area and then check into the particular fish species.

 Trout fishing regulations are going to be a little bit different than salmon fishing regulations, even though both of these fish are commonly found in North American rivers.
 Many times, salmon will be limited in the number you can catch, like certain species of trout, but since salmon are an ocean going fish species they are often more carefully regulated.

 When it comes to freshwater fishing regulations, obviously there will be protections made for certain types of fish that are a primary source of revenue for certain local economies.
 Bass fishing regulations are a standard part of prime fishing lakes in the southern US and many other top bass fishing locations.
 These sportfishing regulations are crucial to conserving the local bass populations, which often serve as key parts of the local economy during tourist seasons and also for tournament purposes.

 The penalty for being caught violating a fishing law can vary and it is dependent upon the nature of the crime.
 Sometimes a small fine is charged, but other times one may be stripped of their right to fish or have their equipment – and even boat – confiscated and may have to pay a hefty fine.
 There are certain fishing crimes that can involve court hearings and potential sentences for community service or even jail time.
 Severe felonies are definitely possible for those violating the Endangered Species Act and similar laws, as well.